-Because this falls under the national Dutch social security system, long-term care in the Netherlands is covered by the contributions you already pay.
-However, individual contributions are also often made via the Central Administration Office (Centraal Administratie Kantoor, or CAK) in the form of a low or high contribution.
+Because this falls under the Dutch social security system, long-term care in the Netherlands is covered by the contributions you already pay.
+However, individual contributions are also made via the Central Administration Office (Centraal Administratie Kantoor, or CAK) in the form of a low or high contribution.
 The low contribution is made, for the most part, for the first six months; it amounts to a minimum of €159.80 and a maximum of €838.60 per month (2016).
-The high contribution is set at a maximum of €2,301.40 (2016) per month for long-term illness.
+The high contribution has a maximum of €2,301.40 (2016) per month for long-term illness.
 You can calculate your approximate individual contribution at the CAK website.

-Unemployment benefits Netherlands
+Unemployment benefits in the Netherlands

 Sick leave in the Netherlands